Weekend at Burnie's

 Weekend at Burnie's is the fifth studio album by American rapper Curren$y.
-The album was released on June 28, 2011, through Warner Bros.
+The album was released on June 28, 2011, through Jet Life and Warner Bros.
 Eleven tracks on this album are produced by Monsta Beatz.
 The album's lead single, "#JetsGo" is produced by Rahki.
 "You See It" and "This Is the Life" were leaked to promote the album.
 On June 21 Curren$y premiered the album during a Ustream-Session.
 It featured the Bonus Tracks "JLC" and "Get Paid."
 In its first week, the album sold 23,000 copies in the US, after a Billboard 200 debut of #22.